drdamour/lametric-air-now/README.md

 started reading https://docs.travis-ci.com/user/languages/javascript-with-nodejs and setup a .travis.yml, but i don't have any tests and don't even know what those would look like...

-switched over to herok docs at https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction
+switched over to heroku docs at https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction

+Downloaded the tool belt and created a new app..but it failed

+stumbled upon this https://devcenter.heroku.com/articles/github-integration will need to come back to that

+pretty sure i failed cause of port.
+Need to have a heroku mode.